jgaehring/jgaehring.com/src/blog/platform-coop/index.md

 I truly believe that the development of such resilient systems is something that can only be achieved through a radically cooperative enterprise.
 The data underpinning the networks of agricultural production and food distribution is so inextricably complex; it is no accident that this complexity only skyrockets when due respect and full equity is granted to every person and creature involved, as well as the land and overall ecology that contributes to feeding a community.
 It is a reflection of the social and cultural complexities underpinning how we eat, grow and relate to one another and our environment.
 I don't think there can be a just and equitable software system, capable of handling all that informational complexity, if it doesn't have social and ecological cooperation baked right into the design and methodology of the system itself.

-## Event Schedule
 All of that will of course take time, and will certainly evolve in shape and form if it has any hope of ever being put into practice, but I hope anyone reading this who previously expressed interest in any of these events will now have a better idea what these initial events are about and what they're aiming for.
-The first events are listed below.

-__Technical Interviews & Open Design Sessions__
-- __Fri, Aug 12, 5pm - 6pm EDT:__ Technical interview with Kip Curtis of OSU's Microfarm Project, and Walt Bonham & Jess Hudson of Richland Gro-Op.
-- __late Aug or early Sep (TBC):__ Technical interview with Tianna Kennedy of 607 CSA.

-I'll update this space as more events are confirmed, and I hope to see you there!
+I hope to see you there!